irinesara/Ecommerce-Follow-Along/README.md

 # Milestone 27: My Orders Page
 We created a "My Orders" page for the frontend of the Ecommerce-Follow-Along project.
 This page displays all the orders placed by the user.

+# Milestone 28 - Cancel Order Feature
+Added a "Cancel Order" button in the My Orders page and created a backend endpoint to update order status to "Cancelled".
+Users can cancel their orders unless they are already marked as "Cancelled".